 - A. Distance from screen to front of projector lens varies with size of screen, which is determined by height of ceiling and depth of room, and projector model/type and lens throw ratios.
-Academic and Research Technologies and throw distance calculators should be consulted to determine the correct projector make and model and throw distance. - B. Projector shall be mounted so that the projector lens is perpendicular to the center of the projection screen and level with the top edge of the screen reflective surface. - C. The projector mounting kit is aligned to be centered on the projector screen.

-- Center row of ceiling grid, for single projector rooms, should be clear between 0' 20' (from projection screen) of all A/C vents, smoke detectors, lighting, etc. to allow for future repositioning of projector infrastructure.
-Multi-projector/screen rooms should follow the same guideline with the row in the ceiling grid that is centered on the projection screens. - D. Mounting hardware for non-suspended ceiling mount projector locations shall be recommended by AV consultant and approved by contractor.
-Academic and Research Technologies and throw-distance calculators should be consulted to determine the correct projector make and model and mounting location. - E. Wall mounted ultra short-throw projectors are discouraged and require approval from Academic and Research Technologies.
-Only in very rare circumstances will ultra short-throw projectors be allowed. - F. Projector power shall have a quadraplex 120VAC 20A dedicated power outlet and two data outlets with a 15' flex service loop to allow for repositioning of projector if needed.
+IT@Sam and throw distance calculators should be consulted to determine the correct projector make and model and throw distance. - B. Projector shall be mounted so that the projector lens is perpendicular to the center of the projection screen and level with the top edge of the screen reflective surface. - C. The projector ceiling mounting kit is aligned to be centered on the projector screen.
+Center row of ceiling grid, for single projector rooms, should be clear between 0' 20' (from projection screen) of all A/C vents, smoke detectors, lighting, etc. to allow for future repositioning of projector infrastructure.
+Multiprojector/screen rooms should follow the same guideline with the row in the ceiling grid that is centered on the projection screens. - D. Mounting hardware for non-suspended ceiling mount projector locations shall be recommended by AV consultant and approved by contractor.
+IT@Sam and throw-distance calculators should be consulted to determine the correct projector make and model and mounting location. - E. Projector power shall have a quadraplex 120VAC 20A power outlet and two data outlets with a 15' service loop to allow for repositioning of projector if needed.
 The projector should be mounted to a plenum enclosure or be flush mounted in the tile with the projector's support column.
-See specific equipment for ceiling Projection Mounting Systems required by Academic and Research Technologies. - G. HVAC intake/exhaust ducts should not be located any closer than 6' to the projector location; this will eliminate circulation competition with the projector's fan and cooling unit.
+See specific equipment for ceiling Projection Mounting System required by IT@Sam. - F. HVAC intake/exhaust ducts should not be located any closer than 6' to the projector location; this will eliminate circulation competition with the projector's own fan and cooling unit.